Near-global ocean simulation

 Spinning up the simulation

-We spin up the simulation with a very short time-step to resolve the "initialization shock" associated with starting from ECCO initial conditions that are both interpolated and also satisfy a different dynamical balance than our simulation.
+We spin up the simulation with a small-ish time-step to resolve the "initialization shock" associated with starting from ECCO2 initial conditions that are both interpolated and also satisfy a different dynamical balance than our simulation.

 run!(simulation)